 The UW System is home to the “Wisconsin Idea”—education for people wherever they live and work—and works in partnership with state government and private business to produce and attract college graduates, create the jobs to employ those graduates, and strengthen the local communities that support and sustain both.

-The UW System consists of 13 four-year universities, 13 freshman-sophomore colleges, and 72 UW-Extension programs.
-Enrolling more than 180,000 students, the university also serves more than one million Wisconsin residents annually through statewide outreach programs.
-More than 33,400 professionals earn a UW degree each year, thanks to the dedication of more than 40,000 faculty, academic and university staff, and graduate assistants.
+The UW System consists of 13 four-year universities with 13 two-year branch campuses affiliated with seven of the four-year institutions.
+Enrolling approximately 170,000 students, the university also serves more than one million Wisconsin residents annually through statewide outreach programs.
+More than 36,000 professionals earn a UW degree each year, thanks to the dedication of more than 39,000 faculty, academic and university staff, and graduate assistants.

 The UW System is committed to achieving a diverse workforce and to maintaining a community which welcomes and values a climate supporting equal opportunity and differences among its members.
 We believe an atmosphere of diversity and inclusion is essential to academic excellence, and we seek to build a community whose members have diverse cultures, backgrounds, and life experiences.
 As an Affirmative Action & Equal Employment Opportunity employer, the UW System encourages minorities, women, veterans, and persons with disabilities to apply.
 To learn more about our mission, visit the UW System AA&EEO site.

 The University of Wisconsin System values its employees and the unique skills they possess.
 It is our goal to offer all employees a professional environment in which they can build a career while taking advantage of opportunities to learn and grow professionally.
 UW System employees are encouraged to pursue career movement by applying for positions both within and between UW System institutions.

 For movement to a different UW System position, all applicants must participate in a competitive process.
 This process may be available:

 - only to the specific UW institution’s current internal employees;

 - only to current employees within the entire UW System; or